-- Liase and plan with teachers and SENDCO for the provision of children with SEND. - Record/report on provision and progression of children.
+- Liaise and plan with teachers and SENDCo for the provision of children with SEND. - Record/report on provision and progression of children.

-Definition of Special Educational Needs and the Four Areas of Need.
-(As stated in the Revised Code of Practice July 14)
+Definition of Special Educational Needs (As stated in the Revised Code of Practice July 14)

 A child has SEND when their learning difficulty or disability calls for special educational provision, that is provision different from or additional to that normally available to children of the same age.
 Making higher quality teaching normally available to the whole class is likely to mean that fewer children will require such support.
 Such improvements in whole-class provision tend to be more cost effective and sustainable.